ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 The following steps are taken to implement a Wordpress Website with LVM Storage Management:

 ### Step 1: Provision a Web Server EC2 Instance
+Use the following parameters when configuring the EC2 Instance:

+Name of Instance: Web Server
+AMI: Red Hat Enterprise Linux 9 (HVM), SSD Volume Type New Key Pair Name: web11
+Key Pair Type: RSA
+Private Key File Format: .pem
+New Security Group: WordPress
+Inbound Rules: Allow Traffic From Anywhere On Port 80 and Port 22.

+* On the Instances tab, you will see the Availabilty Zone.
+This will be used when creating Elastic Block Volumes for the Web Server Instance.

 ### Step 2: Create and Attach 3 Elastic Block Store Volumes to the Web Server EC2 Instance

+* On the EC2 dashboard, click on **Volumes** on the Elastic Block Store tab.

+* Click on the **Create volume** button.

+* Give the EBS Volume the following parameters:

+Size (GiB): 10
+Availability Zone: us-east-1d (_Note that the Availabiltiy Zone you select must match the Availability zone of the Web Server Instance_)

+* Click on the create volume button.

+* Repeat the steps above to create two more EBS Volumes.

+* You will see the 3 EBS Volumes you created have an **Available** Volume state.

+* Click on one of the Volumes then click on the Actions button, you will see a drop down and click on the Attach volume option.

+* Select the Web Server Instance and click on the Attach volume button.

+* Repeat these steps for the other 2 volumes and you will see that the volumes have been attached to the Web Server Instance as shown below:

 ### Step 3: Implement LVM Storage Management on the Web Server